FelixFrohnertDB/Physics-Julia/README.md

 # physics
-In this repo different methods used in physics related projects of mine are presented.
+In this repo different methods used in physics related to different projects are presented.

 1. CUSUM: